roryl/lucee-book/view_templates.md

 ##Classic Lucee Templates

 The Classic Lucee Templates section describes how to make HTML output by combining Lucee standard library tags and HTML.
-This is the "classic" approach, because it is the original method of building templates, but it is by no means antiquated!
+This is the "classic" approach, because it is the original method of building templates, but it is by no means antiquated.
+This is a very useful method for fully server side or more simple applications.

 ##Lucee Template Custom Tags
 For complex views or for when building a view library that others may use, Lucee custom tags allow creating custom view tags that can output HTML and perform custom logic.
 These are similar to Java JSP tags.

 ##Lucee Handlebars.js
-For those following a logic-less template philosophy, or for building isomorphic javascript apps, the Lucee community has implemented a popular templating language called [Handlebars.js](http://handlebarsjs.com/), and it is called Handlebars.lucee
+For those following a logic-less template philosophy, or for building isomorphic javascript apps, the Lucee community has implemented a popular templating language called [Handlebars.js](http://handlebarsjs.com/), and it is called [Handlebars.lucee](https://github.com/roryl/handlebars.lucee)

+Handlebars templates do not contain any logic and are typically used to output graphs of nested json data

 ```
 <h1>Comments</h1>